 Want to get sedation dentistry in Greenville, South Carolina?
 Sedation dentistry enables patients that are extremely fearful or anxious of dental treatment to experience a stress-free appointment at our family dental practice.
-By administering special medications, Dr. Matthew Warner can put patients into a state of deep relaxation, where they feel no pain and have little to no recollection of treatment.
+By administering special medications, Dr. Matthew Warner can put nervous patients into a state of deep relaxation, where they feel no pain, and afterward have little to no recollection of treatment.
 This is a great option for patients that have avoided or postponed necessary dental care out of fear or anxiety, as well as for those that need extensive dental work performed in a single appointment.

 Who Can Benefit from Sedation Dentistry?

 If you experience any of the following symptoms, you may find sedation dentistry to your advantage:

 - increased level of fear or anxiety about dental treatment

 - previously traumatic dental visits

 - sensitivity to the smells or sights of a dental office

 - aversion to loud noises often associated with dental treatment

 - complications of the temporomandibular joint (TMJ) that make it difficult to open the mouth for an extended period of time